AlexanderKud/Point_Search_JLP/README.md

 - batch inversion
 - calculating just x coordinate for the batch - 1
 - calculating x,y for the last of the batch entry (used as the next startPoint)
-- bloom add only x coordinate bits64[3]
+- bloom add only x coordinate bits64[3] hex_string

 generate_bloom2.cpp
 JLP Batch Reference Logic: